The skin naturally undergoes many changes as we age.

 A popular ingredient that often appears in eye creams is caffeine which stimulates blood flow immediately when applied topically.

-There are many claims that eye creams simply don’t work, and while nobody can say they do absolute miracles, thinking that they do nothing for the most delicate area is a mistake.
+Many claim that eye creams simply don’t work, and while nobody can say they do absolute miracles, thinking that they do nothing for the most delicate area is a mistake.

 The signs of aging appear most prominent around the eyes as this is the least elastic area of your face which means that facial expressions affect it and cause it to wrinkle.